waynehoggett/AzureHackathons/2 - DevOps with GitHub/Challenges/1.4/readme.md

 7. Save and test the workflow by making a small change to the application code (i.e., add a comment).
 Commit, push and ensure the workflow completes successfully.

-At this point, any changes pushed to the `/Application` folder automatically triggers the workflow...and that is Continuous Integration!
+At this point, any changes pushed to the `Application` folder automatically triggers the workflow...and that is Continuous Integration!

 ## Success Criteria

-- Any changes pushed to the `/Application` folder automatically triggers the workflow
+- Any changes pushed to the `Application` folder automatically triggers the workflow
 - .NET Core restore, build and test steps completes successfully